-As the economy continues to improve, businesses are looking for new ways to improve upon the skills and agility of their workforce.
+As the economy continues to change, businesses are looking for new ways to improve upon the skills and agility of their workforce.

 Social learning also supports continuous training.
 In recent years, companies have been looking for tools that can help make learning more continuous throughout an employee’s career.
-According to the Brandon Hall report, more than 60% of companies wanted their employees to interact with learning resources on a daily or weekly basis — not quite a sustainable request, particularly when event-driven formal training sessions can often last an hour or more.
-Under social learning, employees only spend enough time to learn exactly what they need, with minimal interruption to their daily work flow.
+Under social learning, employees only spend enough time to learn exactly what they need, with minimal interruption to their daily workflow.

 Finally, social learning enhances corporate culture and fosters workplace collaboration.
-Humans are naturally social beings who need to feel part of a group.
+Humans are naturally social beings who need to feel part of a group, whether remote, in-person, or hybrid.
 Learners that are able to support and be supported by other learners are more likely to feel that they’re part of something bigger — and are motivated to pay that feeling forward to other employees.

-Social learning enables knowledge to be shared across an organization.
+Social learning platforms enable knowledge to be shared across an organization easily and quickly.
 Although text-based channels such as blogs, wikis, and discussion boards are commonly used, video is fast becoming the preferred method for sharing information.
-With as little as a laptop and webcam, employees can record problems, share best practices, and capture insights — then share them company-wide with just a click of a button.
+With a video platform and as little as a laptop and webcam, or even just a smartphone, employees can record problems, share best practices, and capture insights — then share them company-wide with just a click of a button.

 For example, sales reps in the field can use their smartphone to quickly record newly discovered information or tactics that their colleagues can use during upcoming sales calls.
-Your company’s technical support staff can use Google Glass to record a hands-on view of installing complicated equipment so that new technicians can familiarize themselves with your technology.
 Or you can capture the vast amount of institutional knowledge from Baby Boomers getting ready to retire from your company.

-However you decide to use it, video can be an invaluable tool in ensuring that your employees have the resources they need to stay up-to-date and engaged.
+However you decide to use it, video can be an invaluable social learning tool that ensures your employees have the resources they need to stay up-to-date and engaged.